 When phytic acid binds minerals in the gut, it prevents the formation of free radicals, thus making it an antioxidant.
 Not only that, but it seems to bind heavy metals (e.g., cadmium, lead) helping to prevent their accumulation in the body.

 The PN article paints a more balanced picture.
-It even provides the tip of consuming Vitamin C or a food with Vitamin C in it when eating something rich in phytic acid.
+It even provides the tip of consuming Vitamin C or food with Vitamin C in it when eating something rich in phytic acid.
 The article concludes with:

 To argue that some plant foods are “unhealthy” because of their phytic acid content seems mistaken, especially when phytic acid’s potential negative effects on mineral assimilation may be offset by its health benefits.

 I agree.
-There are many great Indian and Mexican dishes that uses legumes.
+There are many great Indian and Mexican dishes that use legumes.
 I no longer buy the Paleo line on legumes, even if the beans are not traditionally prepared.
 Hell if time is the issue, then according to Food Renegade, a pressure cooker can reduce phytic acid levels significantly.